vgteam/libbdsg/PYBIND_README.md

 ## Development Usage

-Python bindings for libbdsg are generated automatically using [Binder](https://github.com/RosettaCommons/binder) and [pybind11](https://github.com/pybind/pybind11).
+Python bindings for libbdsg are generated automatically using [Binder](https://github.com/RosettaCommons/binder) and [PyBind11](https://github.com/pybind/pybind11).

-### pybind Overview
+### PyBind Overview

-Pybind exposes C++ code from a given set of *python bindings*.
+PyBind exposes C++ code from a given set of *python bindings*.
 These bindings are a set of .cpp files that specify information about the objects and methods to be exposed to python.
-At compile time, pybind uses these bindings to create a `*.so` file that can be imported into python.
-This is incorporated into the `CMakeLists.txt` for this project.
+At compile time, cmake instructs PyBind to use these bindings to create a `*.so` file that can be imported into python.

 #### When to Update Bindings